 This five-year rule may make it less beneficial to open Roth if you're already in middle age.
 Read all the disadvantages of a Roth IRA to keep an open mind.
 You can contribute to a Roth IRA if you fall into the marginal federal income tax category of 24% or less.
 However, there are strong arguments as to why you shouldn't contribute to a Roth IRA.

+If you are looking for an alternative way to invest, consider Gold and Silver IRA Custodians who specialize in precious metals investments.
 Thanks to all the wonderful comments over the years, I've been less dogmatic about the downsides of the Roth IRA.
 People should diversify their retirement savings for tax reasons.
 However, keep in mind the increase in taxes under the new administration.
 An obvious disadvantage of the Roth IRA is its non-tax-deductible contributions.

 However, it can be offset by its tax-free distributions, especially when the future marginal tax rate is expected to be higher than the current marginal tax rate.
 Roth individual retirement accounts provide after-tax growth for your retirement savings.
 While Roth IRAs generally offer tax benefits, they're not right for everyone, and they're not even eligible to make contributions.
 Knowing the disadvantages before investing your money helps you avoid early retirement penalties in the future.

 You don't get a tax deduction for contributing to a Roth IRA.
 While this disadvantage is offset by qualified tax-free distributions, this advantage is not balanced for everyone.
 If you pay a higher tax rate now than you expect to pay in retirement, you'll save more on your taxes if you can deduct your contributions.
 For example, if you now pay a 35 percent tax rate and expect to pay only 25 percent when you retire, you'll get ahead by making a contribution to a pre-tax retirement plan, such as a traditional IRA.